riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 | Free Content / Subscription | Free tier with core features; premium tier unlocks exclusive content | Predictable recurring income; encourages retention   | Requires adequate premium features to justify the cost |
 | In-App Purchases  | Cosmetic items, location-based boosts, hints, custom avatars | Transaction-based revenue resulting in immediate revenue from passionate users   | High risk of warping user perception and turning the platform into "pay-to-win" if not balanced |
 | Advertising & Sponsorships | Through advertisements, local businesses sponsor the discounts, souvenirs and/or events | Transaction-based revenue for non-premium users; Immediate income from sponsors | The advertising cannot be excessive in order to not degrade user experience   |
-<p style="text-align: center;">Table 15.1.1: List of viable revenue streams.</p>
+<p style="text-align: center;">Table 14.1.1: List of viable revenue streams.</p>

 Furthermore, since the platform is newly developed, the revenue model should be implemented in progressive stages.
 At launch, most of the platform content should remain free to access to build the user base.
 Additionally, basic in-app purchases for cosmetic reasons can be included.
 During the next stage, the relation with local business owners would be established, and the platform would begin featuring sponsored restaurants and souvenir shops, as well as custom maps and affiliation with tourist companies in the premium version.
 Lastly, the final stage could envision production of large-scale events, partnerships with museums from bigger cities and metropolises and potential merchandise sales.

-### 15.2 Risks and Considerations
+### 14.2 Risks and Considerations

 - User Experience: Excessive monetisation risks pushing tourists away, therefore, the free version must remain engaging.
 - Fairness: Competitive features must avoid "pay-to-win" dynamics.
 - Scalability: Each additional revenue stream increases system complexity.
 As such, the platform should be built in a modular way so features can be added independently without interfering with existing ones.

-## 16 Roadmap
+## 15 Roadmap
 The stages in which the proposed system will be implemented can be seen in the roadmap below.

 ![](Roadmap.png)
-<p style="text-align: center;">Figure 16.1: Roadmap</p>
+<p style="text-align: center;">Figure 15.1: Roadmap</p>

-## 17 Future scope
+## 16 Future scope
 Due to time constraints, the primary focus of this report was on setting up the system architecture to support the main features of TravelGo.
-The POC was therefore limited in scope, since it does not include the features exclusive to our premium subscribers, such as the removal of advertisements.
+The PoC was therefore limited in scope, since it does not include the features exclusive to our premium subscribers, such as the removal of advertisements.
 Although we designed the architecture with these extensions in mind, their implications will be addressed in future development.
 This should not come with significant challenges, as the architecture follows a modular approach.

 ## Bibliography
 <a id="1">[1]</a>